Gosport and Cosham lines: Electrification

 In 1937 the Southern Railway implemented the Portsmouth Electrification No. 1 Scheme.
-This was financed by low-interest loans from the government, under the Railways (Agreement) Act 1935.
+This was financed by low-interest loans from the government, under the Railways (Agreement) Act 1935 (26 Geo.
+5 & 1 Edw.
+8. c.
+6).
 The scheme was to electrify the line between London and Portsmouth via Guildford and Havant.
 So far as the scope of this article is concerned, that included Farlington Junction to Portsmouth Harbour.
 Public services started on 4 July 1937.

 Authorisation of this scheme was quickly followed by Portsmouth Electrification No. 2 Scheme, which involved the line from Horsham via Arundel and Chichester to Havant.

 In 1967 the Bournemouth line from London was electrified; the scheme passed through Eastleigh and Southampton.
 Like the Portsmouth schemes, this was a third-rail direct current system.
 The Bournemouth scheme was at 750V in comparison to the nominal 660V of the Portsmouth projects.
 The scheme was commissioned on 10 July 1967.

 Since 1958 most of the passenger service on the intervening network between Portsmouth and Southampton and Eastleigh (and Salisbury) had been operated by Southern Region diesel electric multiple units.

 The triangular enclave from the junctions at Cosham to Southampton (actually St Denys) and Eastleigh remained unelectrified, and in the 1980s it was decided to rectify the omission.
 A £22 million scheme was authorised enabling a new passenger timetable with electric traction to be introduced on 14 May 1990.
 An official opening had taken place on 9 May when Cecil Parkinson the Secretary of State for Transport visited Hedge End, a new station built to serve an emerging residential area.
 Parkinson visited the station using an electric train.
 Actual commissioning had taken place some time previously; there was a Gala Day at Eastleigh on 6 May and an electric train was photographed at Fareham.

 This event changed the timetable pattern significantly, as hitherto few passenger trains had used the Farlington Junction to Cosham Junction chord, avoiding Portsmouth.
 Indeed that had been limited to trains from Brighton to points beyond Southampton, in fact most often to Cardiff.
 In steam days these trains had often attached a Portsmouth portion at Fareham, but latterly diesel trains ran through.
 In any case the new timetable included many more trains running direct from Havant to Fareham.
 Off-peak in October 2022 that includes an hourly Victoria to Southampton and an hourly Brighton to Southampton train.
 Hourly electric services also run from Portsmouth to Waterloo via Eastleigh.